dapr/community/ADMINISTRATORS.md

 * Add or remove approvers, maintainers or administrators
 * Create, graduate or archive projects in [dapr-sandbox](https://github.com/dapr-sandbox)
-* Sign up to a new (free or paid) service or cloud provider
+* Sign up to a new (free or paid) service, cloud provider or a service results in creating new credentials

 ## Process to become an administrator